ZynthCode/kobold-comforts/README.md

 ## Features

-- Small doors suitable for smaller characters and pets
+- Small doors suitable for smallest kobolds!
-- Lockable doors with full door functionality
+  - Full door functionality
-- Craftable from any wood type
+  - Craftable from any wood type (probably)
-- Compatible with all wood variants in the game
   - Blocks light and creates valid "Rooms" in Vintage Story (unlike stinky gates and fences)
+- Small chairs!
+  - Many colors
+- Moss blocks!
+  - Soft, spongy moss grown over peat
+  - Perfect for comfortable furniture or decorative builds
+  - Grow moss culture in a barrel from rot and water, then craft moss blocks

 ## Localization